 The first connects financial dependency to the real economy, with weaknesses in the latter driving the former.
 Nkrumah (1965) argued that dependency in West Africa persisted despite formal decolonization because of foreign dominance in the highly concentrated banking sectors, which were structured in that way to the benefit of colonial production and extraction.
-This was because the colonial banks' roles were to finance (export) products needed for the colonizers as well as to facilitate repatriation of income by the metropolitan enterprises (Amin, 1976; Uche, 2012).
-Similarly, Amin (1974, 1976) observed that the monetary problem of underdeveloped countries could be found in their banking systems' orientation towards shortterm financing rather than transforming savings to long-term investments.
-This extractivist pattern has continued in large parts of the periphery (see more recent interventions on the African banking sectors by Taylor (2016), and Koddenbrock et al. (2020)).
-Furthermore, Prebisch (1939) argued that dependent development led to peripheral economies' financial sector dependence on global liquidity and global business cycles (see also Lampa, 2021).
-Prebisch emphasized that peripheral economies' subordination is also reflected in their inability to fine-tune monetary policies according to domestic needs, given that they are on the receiving end of monetary and financial cycles generated by core countries.
-In both the analyses of the subordinate banking sector and restricted monetary policy, the cause of subordination is the structure of the productive economy.
+This was because the colonial banks' roles were to finance (export) products needed for the colonizers as well as to facilitate repatriation of income by the metropolitan enterprises.
+Similarly, Amin (1974) observed that the monetary problem of underdeveloped countries could be found in their banking systems' orientation towards short-term financing rather than transforming savings to long-term investments.
+This extractivist pattern has continued in large parts of the periphery (see more recent interventions on the African banking sectors by Koddenbrock et al., [2022]).
+Furthermore, Prebisch (1939) argued that dependent development led to peripheral economies' financial sector dependence on global liquidity and global business cycles.
+Prebisch emphasized that peripheral economies' subordination is also reflected in their inability to fine-tune monetary policies according to domestic needs, given that they are on the receiving end of financial cycles generated by core countries.
+In these analyses, the cause of subordination is the structure of the productive economy.
 However, subordinate banking and monetary systems exacerbate the situation of dependence in the real sector as well.

 The second important intervention in the dependency literature has come from theorists who see IFS as the primary driver of dependency.
 Tavares (1985) pioneered this line of reasoning, arguing that the fundamental obstacle to development was financial dependency, reflected in the inability of peripheral economies to borrow in their own currencies.
 For her, this was more decisive than constraints in the real economy.
-Within this view it is intermittent access to finance (and especially the nefarious role of foreign finance) that drives balance-of-payments constraints, ultimately leading to low growth (Vernengo, 2006).
+Within this view, it is intermittent access to finance (and especially foreign finance) that drives balance-of-payments constraints, ultimately leading to low growth (Vernengo, 2006).

 In the dependency literature, one can identify several subordinate units.
-Many dependency theorists analyze how the nation state is subordinate in a global hierarchy, and the impact this has on balance-of-payment constraints, the trade imbalance, lack of competitiveness, and technological capabilities.
-While dependency theorists may engage with the lack of capabilities also at the firm level, the analysis tends to consider the reasons for this to be due to peripherality in the global system, and colonial legacies; consequences tend to be outlined at the national level (e.g. trade deficits, foreign corporations extracting profits).
+Many dependency theorists analyze how the nation state is subordinate in a global hierarchy, and the impact this has on balance-of-payment constraints, lack of competitiveness, and technological development.
+While dependency theorists may engage with the lack of capabilities also at the firm level, the analysis tends to consider the reasons for this to be due to peripherality in the global system and colonial legacies; consequences tend to be outlined at the national level (e.g. trade deficits, foreign corporations extracting profits).
 Some authors brought in more actors to explain the possibilities of dependent development.
 Cardoso and Faletto (1979) highlighted the possibilities of domestic political actors forming coalitions with foreign governments and multinational corporations.
-Meanwhile, many of the Marxist dependency theorists foregrounded class analysis.
+Meanwhile, the Marxist dependency theorists foregrounded class analysis.
 For example, Marini (1973) considered the working class in dependent countries as politically dominated and economically exploited, as in all capitalist countries, but that these class relations take specific forms due to international subordination.
 For Marini, in order to generate an average rate of profit, firms in dependent economies subject their workers to particularly acute forms of exploitation ('super-exploitation').
-A more contemporary application of such conceptual and empirical exploration is that of Musthag (2021), who demonstrates how Amin's conceptualization of imperialist 'labor arbitrage' can be extended to account for the hierarchical nature of global monetary and financial relations, creating opportunities for imperial 'financial arbitrage'.
-In a hierarchical monetary system that privileges world money, the growing responsiveness of capital movements to monetary policy in advanced countries worsens the situation for the countries in a subordinate monetary position in the global economy (see also Sylla, 2021; Reis and Antunes de Oliveira, 2021).
+A more contemporary application of dependency theory is that of Musthaq (2021), who demonstrates how Amin's conceptualization of imperialist 'labor arbitrage' can be extended to account for the hierarchical nature of global monetary and financial relations, creating opportunities for imperial 'financial arbitrage'.
+In a hierarchical monetary system that privileges world money, the growing responsiveness of capital movements to monetary policy in advanced countries worsens the situation for countries in a subordinate monetary position in the global economy (see also Sylla, 2021; Reis & Antunes de Oliveira, 2021).